Actuarial Perspectives and Solutions for Strengthening the U.S. Retirement System

 (4:20 to 4:45 p.m.)

-The closing session will feature a roundtable discussion with Congressional staff from both parties.
+The closing session featured a roundtable discussion with Congressional staff from both parties.

 Moderator: Linda K. Stone, MAAA, FSA, Senior Retirement Fellow, American Academy of Actuaries